Tool For Assessment Of Suicidal Risk

 Build Rapport and Trust

 Before initiating any assessment, take the time to build rapport with the individual.
 Creating a safe, non-judgmental, and supportive environment is crucial for encouraging honest communication.
-Introduce yourself, explain the purpose of the assessment, and assure the individual that their responses will be treated with confidentiality (within legal and ethical limits).
+Introduce yourself, explain the purpose of the assessment, and assure the individual that their responses will be treated with confidentiality (within legal and ethical limits) It's one of those things that adds up..

 Use Open-Ended Questions